 These pages are still under construction

-Although there are no current disaster recovery volunteer opportunities in Wake County, there are several opportunities to work at the coast repairing damage caused by Hurricane Matthew, Hurricane Florence, and Hurricane Dorian.
+Although there are no current disaster recovery volunteer opportunities in Wake County, there are several opportunities repairing damage caused by Hurricane Matthew, Hurricane Florence, and Hurricane Dorian.

 |Documents||Disaster recovery plans||Links to other sites||Donations||Contact us|